 Please note that this type of funding regularly has alternative application processes.

 Please also feel free to apply to external scholarships you may be eligible for; this includes private funding or scholarships not affiliated with the University.
-An example of external funding for MPA students are the ACMA scholarships, found here.
+An example of external funding for MPA students are the ACMA scholarships.

-Our program is designed to allow students to complete their degree within two years by taking classes between the hours of 5pm and 8pm; with this in mind, many of our students also choose to work while they are in school.
+Our program is designed to allow students to complete their degree within two years by taking classes between the hours of 5:30pm-8pm; with this in mind, many of our students also choose to work while they are in school.

 The University of Arizona Peace Corps Coverdell Fellows Program